RCS Capital Partners Debt Collection Harassment? Stop the Calls!

 - Put your evidence together and be ready to sue them, just in case you may need to.
 When all else fails, this is the next step.
 Get your evidence together and contact us.

-Be sure to check the statute of limitations on your debts too as some debt collectors may be harassing you over a debt they can no longer sue you over.
-If you are not aware that the debt has exceeded its statute of limitations, you may agree to owing the debt when the debt collector calls, and this automatically revives the debt and makes its statute of limitations brand new.
+Be sure to check the statute of limitations on your debts too as some debt collectors may be harassing you over a debt, they can no longer sue you over.
+If you are not aware that the debt has exceeded its statute of limitations, you may agree that you owe the debt when the debt collector calls, and this automatically revives the debt and makes its statute of limitations brand new.

 The TCPA (Telephone Consumer Protection Act) is a law that restricts solicitors from certain phone call activities.
 It was enacted in 1991 in response to numerous complaints from consumers on how telemarketers were harassing them with phone calls.
 The TCPA prohibits the use of auto-dialing and prerecorded phone calls made especially for the purpose of advertisement.
 It also restricts solicitors from placing calls to the consumer at odd hours.